KIDS ENTERTAINMENT INDUSTRY NEWS

 Bounce houses: Child's play or safety hazard?

 The sound will bring kids running faster than the ice cream truck.
-Blow up a bounce house and they can unleash their boundless energy.
+Blow up an inflatable castle and they can unleash their boundless energy.
 These days kids can jump at home, with inflatables for sale at many stores.
 They're so popular you'll also find them everywhere from baseball games to strip malls.

 But with all that bouncing, you're bound to have some accidents.
 Howard County’s Brianna Linton knows it can happen.
-The 12-year-old broke her wrist in a bounce house accident four years ago.
+The 12-year-old broke her wrist in an inflatable jumper accident four years ago.
 She says, “I just remember being in a hospital and having to take a shot.”

 The 12-year-old is now back to taking shots on the court after undergoing surgery at Union Memorial to repair her fracture.
 Her father, Robert Linton, works as an emergency room physician at the hospital.
 And he knew Brianna was hurt with just one sound, her scream.
 He says, “I could tell by the way she screamed.
 I've never heard that before."

 Linton says he’s grown familiar with bounce house injuries from his time in the ER at Union Memorial.
-Over the years he says he’s treated a few concussions and broken bones kids have gotten in bounce houses.
+Over the years he says he’s treated a few concussions and broken bones kids have gotten in inflatable jumpers.
 But he had no idea so many were getting hurt, saying, "Overall I assumed because these things are available out to the public that they were overall pretty safe."

 But a study released late last year in the journal Pediatrics shows that's not the case.
 Tracy Mehan, who was part of the research team that put together the study says, "We suspected the number of injuries had been increasing but we had no idea it was this dramatic."